-Contractors must submit one hard copy of their proposal plus three (copies) of their proposal, in writing, to the procurement officer in a sealed package.
+Offerors must submit one hard copy of their proposal, in writing, to the procurement officer in a sealed package.
 The cost proposal included with the package must be sealed separately from the rest of the proposal and must be clearly identified.
 The sealed proposal package(s) must be addressed as follows:

-Department of CORRECTIONS

-Division of HEALTH & REHABILITATION SERVICES

-Attention: PROCUREMENT APRIL AKERS

-Request for Proposal (RFP) Number: 200000021
+Department of Corrections Division of Health and Rehabilitation Services Attention: April Akers Request for Proposal (RFP) Number: 210000015